farahh001/Farahs-GradSchoolZero-TEAM-S/README.md

-# Farahs_GradSchoolZero-TEAM-S
+# TEAM-S GradSchoolZero

-# GradSchoolZero
+CSC 32200 Software Engineering Final Project

-The application is a graduate program management system that can be used by Registrars, Instructors, students and visitors in the Graduate School.
+# The application is a graduate program management system that can be used by Registrars, Instructors, students and visitors in the Graduate School.

 `Phase I report:'
 `